mjeson/PrismSample-StockTraderRI-Unity/README.md

  * one file per component
  *
 * External Tools!!
-  * Candle.exe --> To complie your wix project
+  * Candle.exe --> To complie your wix project--- handles the compiling, transforming your .wxs files into .wixobj file
-  * Light.exe --> To Linken your output of candle i think so!!
+  * Light.exe --> To Linken your output of candle i think so!!---  The linking and binding phases are handled by a tool called Light.